 To get here, hike the trail that starts next to the Furi gondola station.
 You can either walk out and back to the bridge on the same trail or continue across the bridge and hike down the other side.

-Note: This bridge is not to be confused with the Charles Kuonen Suspension Bridge.
-This bridge is 494 meters long and according to Zermatt Tourism, it is the longest suspension bridge in the world.
-It is located near Randa, a town that is located north of Zermatt.
-Many people visit this bridge from Randa or cross it on 2-day hike from Grächen to Zermatt.
+NOTE: This bridge is not to be confused with the Charles Kuonen Suspension Bridge.
+The Charles Kuonen Suspension Bridge is 494 meters long and it is the longest suspension bridge in the Alps.

 The Gorner Gorge is a chasm that has been carved out by the Gornervispa river.
 You can explore this gorge by walking on a series of boardwalks and hiking trails.

 Gorner Gorge | Best Things to Do in Zermatt

 It is located near the Forest Fun Park, between the Furi and Zermatt gondola stations.

 We did this on our second visit to Zermatt.
 The gorge is pretty, but we were a bit underwhelmed.
 If you only have a few days in Zermatt, we recommend you spend your time exploring the mountains rather than visiting the Gorner Gorge.

 PRO TRAVEL TIP: The best time to visit the gorge is in the afternoon in October, when the sunlight hits the gorge just right to light up the turquoise water.